Get

 Exercise

 Both the Jindo and most Spitz breeds are highly active, and like all dogs, they will require daily physical and mental stimulation.
 They love having a job to do and taking part in interactive games and activities with their owners.
-A long walk or run and a vigorous play session of 30-40 minutes daily should be enough to keep the dog happy.
+A long walk or run and a vigorous play session of 30 to 40 minutes daily should be enough to keep the dog happy.
 They also enjoy sports such as agility trials and sled pulling.
 Once they have expelled their energy, they can be calm and easy-going as long as you are around.

 Training

 The Jindo Spitz mix brims with intelligence.
-They are very eager to please and thrive when given a job.
+They are eager to please and thrive when given a job.
 These traits make them easy to train, especially when rewarded through positive reinforcement.
-The Jindo Spitz can have a streak of independence, and that paired with their confidence may require consistent training starting as early as possible.
+The Jindo Spitz can have a streak of independence, and that, paired with their confidence, may require consistent training starting as early as possible.
 They will also need an owner who confidently takes on the role of the leader.
 Because of their prey drive and wariness towards strangers, they must be socialized and trained in basic obedience as early as possible.

 Grooming ✂️